Specula app icon

 Bias the detector to your material in Settings → Speech.
 Three sliders re-run detection in about half a second: Threshold (0.1 to 0.9, default 0.5, lower picks up quieter speech), Minimum region duration (0.05 to 2.0 s, default 0.10, raise to reject clicks and short interjections), and Merge gap (0.05 to 2.0 s, default 0.10, larger values fuse nearby regions through breath pauses).
 Reset to VAD discards your edits, deletes the sidecar, and re-runs Silero with the current tuning.

 Where the dialogue is off level or the room tone sits high, the fix is in Edit mode.
-Level Dialogue works off the same speech regions the measurement uses (the ones you confirmed in Dialogue mode): it ducks the room tone between phrases with a fast attack and slow release, so word onsets and tails stay clean.
-Tick Lift dialogue to target and it also brings the voice to a target in the same pass, capping inter-sample peaks at a true-peak ceiling.
-Gating the silence before the makeup gain is what lets the dialogue come up without the floor riding up with it, the difference between a clean episode and one where every pause hisses.
-It's a gate, not a denoiser, so it rescues a marginal floor (a quiet room tone just under the gate); a genuinely hissy recording still wants a better capture.
+Level Dialogue works off the same speech regions the measurement uses (the ones you confirmed in Dialogue mode): it gates the gaps between phrases down, then optionally lifts the voice to your target in the same pass, which is what lets an episode come up in level while every pause stays quiet.
+It buys a few dB on a borderline floor.
+Hiss from the room or the preamp needs fixing at the source.

-For a straight level move, Normalize on a dialog-gated basis shifts the whole episode by the gain that lands speech-gated LUFS on Apple Podcasts' −16 or Spotify's −14, and a true-peak triangle is one Limit TP pass that caps the peaks without touching loudness.
+For a straight level move, Normalize on a dialog-gated basis shifts the whole episode by the gain that lands speech-gated LUFS on Apple Podcasts' −16 or Spotify's −14, and a true-peak triangle is one Limit TP pass that caps the peaks and leaves the loudness alone.
 Each is one undoable edit that saves a new file.
-See the editing workflow →
+The mechanics live on the editing page →

 Teal speech regions overlaid on a spoken-word waveform immediately after load.